ayush9304/Flight/README.md

 # Flight

-A flight ticket booking system using Django, HTML, CSS & Javascript.
+A flight booking Django application written in Python, HTML, CSS & Javascript.
 This is the capstone project for CS50's Web Programming with Python and Javascript.

 ### Features